The primary objective is to develop a machine learning model for classifying asteroid orbits.

 As we can see, most of the samples are APO orbits.

-Finally, the inputs-targets correlations might indicate to us what factors most influence.
+Finally, the input-target correlations might indicate to us what factors most influence.

 3. Neural network

-The second step is to choose a neural network.
-For classification problems, it is usually composed by:
+The second step is to choose a neural network for classification.

 - A scaling layer.

-The number of perceptron layers is 1.
-This perceptron layer has 11 inputs and 3 neurons.
+The hidden dense layer has 11 inputs and 3 neurons.

-The next figure is a graphical representation of this classification neural network:
+The following figure is a graphical representation of this classification neural network.

 4. Training strategy